Disney Vacation Club

 With the exception of Saratoga Springs and Old Key West, the DVC resorts at Walt Disney World and Disneyland are located right next to Disney’s resort hotels.
 The units are extremely nice — in many respects actually nicer than most of Disney’s hotel rooms.

-Studio units at the Walt Disney World Disney Vacation Club resorts are about the size of Disney’s Deluxe hotel rooms (355 to 412 square feet) and include a mini-fridge and microwave.
-Studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a full-size sofa bed.
+- Studio units at the Walt Disney World Disney Vacation Club resorts are about the size of Disney’s Deluxe hotel rooms (355 to 412 square feet) and include a mini-fridge and microwave.
+Most studios sleep 4 (plus one baby under age 3 in a crib) in two Queen beds or a Queen bed and a Queen- or Full-size sofa bed or pull-down bed.
+The studios at the Villas at the Grand Floridian, Boulder Ridge Villas at Wilderness Lodge, Riviera Resort and the Polynesian Villas & Bungalows can sleep 5; they have a pull-down bunk-size bed (slightly smaller than a Twin) under the television, which is big enough for a child or small adult.
+The Studio units at the Polynesian Villas & Bungalows all have a connecting door to an adjoining Studio unit.
+You cannot book two guaranteed connecting rooms, but they have so many of them that requests for two connecting rooms will usually be honored.

-- Most 1-bedroom villas sleep 4 (plus one baby under age 3 in a crib), with a King bed in the bedroom and a full-size pullout sofa in the living room.
-At Animal Kingdom Villas, most of the 1-bedroom units sleep 5 and at Bay Lake Tower and Old Key West, all of the 1-bedroom units sleep 5.
-In the units with a higher capacity, here is an additional pullout single bed in the living room.
+- Most 1-bedroom villas sleep 4 (plus one baby under age 3 in a crib), with a King bed in the bedroom and a Full- or Queen-size pullout or pull-down sofa in the living room.
+At Animal Kingdom Kidani Villas, the 1-bedroom units sleep 5 (the ones at Animal Kingdom Jambo House sleep 4) and at Bay Lake Tower, Villas at Grand Floridian, Riviera, Aulani and Old Key West, all of the 1-bedroom units sleep 5.
+In the units with a higher capacity, there is an additional pullout Twin-size bed in the living room or pull-down bunk-size bed in the master bedroom.
+Most 1-bedroom villas have one bathroom, but at Animal Kingdom Kidani Villas and Bay Lake Tower, they have two bathrooms.

-- Most 2-bedroom villas sleep up to 8 (plus one baby under age 3 in a crib), with a King bed in one bedroom and two Queens or a Queen and a full-size pullout sofa in the other bedroom, plus a full-size pullout sofa in the living room.
-At Animal Kingdom Villas, most of the 2-bedroom units sleep 9 and at Bay Lake Tower and Old Key West, all of the 2-bedroom units sleep 9.
-In the units with a higher capacity, here is an additional pullout single bed in the living room.
+- Most dedicated 2-bedroom villas sleep up to 8 (plus one baby under age 3 in a crib), with a King bed in one bedroom and two Queens or a Queen bed and a Full- or Queen-size pullout or pull-down sofa in the other bedroom, plus a Full- or Queen-size pullout or pull-down sofa in the living room.
+At Animal Kingdom Villas – Kidani, Bay Lake Tower, Villas at Grand Floridian, Riviera, Aulani and Old Key West, all of the dedicated 2-bedroom units sleep 9.
+In the units with a higher capacity, there is an additional pullout single bed in the living room or pull-down bunk-size bed in the master bedroom.
+Most of the 2-bedrooms have two bathrooms, but at Animal Kingdom Kidani Villas and Bay Lake Tower, they have three bathrooms.

-The Treehouses at Saratoga Springs Resort have 3 bedrooms and sleep 9 (plus one baby under age 3 in a crib).
-There is one Queen bed each of the first two bedrooms; bunk beds in the third bedroom; and a full-size pullout sofa and a single pullout chair in the living room.
+- The Treehouses at Saratoga Springs Resort have 3 bedrooms and sleep 9 (plus one baby under age 3 in a crib).
+There is one Queen bed each of the first two bedrooms; bunk beds in the third bedroom; and a Full-size pullout sofa and a Twin-size pullout chair in the living room.

-DVC members receive a few extra benefits, including discounts at certain Disney World and Disneyand restaurants and shops (these change frequently), free high-speed Internet at the DVC resorts at Walt Disney World, and discounts on Walt Disney World Annual Passes.
+DVC members who purchase directly from Disney (or who purchased via resale before April 4, 2016) receive a few extra benefits, including discounts at certain Disney World and Disneyland restaurants and shops (these change frequently) and discounts on Walt Disney World Annual Passes.

-Before purchasing a DVC membership, I think it’s a good idea to consider all of the costs and benefits, pros and cons.
+Before purchasing a DVC membership, we think it’s a good idea to consider all of the costs and benefits, pros and cons.
 It’s really a very complex decision if you want to make sure you’re doing the wisest thing financially.
-In the sections below, I offer some thoughts on these issues.
+In the sections below, we offer some thoughts on these issues.

 That said, some people just want to lock in an annual vacation at Disney with family and friends, regardless of whether it’s a “good deal” or not.
 Ultimately many DVC members have joined because they found the membership emotionally satisfying — and that’s a hard thing to evaluate.